Christian Names for Girls Starting with A

 Direct answer: strong Christian A names include biblical anchors such as Abigail, Anna, Apphia, Achsah, Adah, Atarah, Azubah, and Abijah, plus saint-tradition names such as Anastasia, Agnes, Agatha, Angela, Audrey, and Apollonia.

-Because these names come from different source layers, the strongest choices depend on your main goal: explicit biblical anchor, saint memory, or historical Christian reception with lighter claims.
+Because these names come from different source contexts, the strongest choices depend on your main goal: explicit biblical anchor, saint memory, or historical Christian reception with lighter claims.

 • Biblical anchors.
 Abigail, Anna, Apphia, Achsah, Adah, Atarah, Azubah, Abijah or Abiah.